 Help Finding Treatment for LSD Abuse

-If you or someone you love is struggling with LSD abuse, we can help.
-Our toll-free helpline is available 24 hours a day and connects you to an experienced counselor who will take the time to assist you with the following:
+If you or someone you love struggles with LSD abuse, we can help.
+Our toll-free helpline is available 24 hours a day and connects you to a recovery specialist who will take the time to assist you with the following:

 - Finding the best rehab treatment available